tiborvansa/minetest-formspecs/README.txt

-ActiveFormspecs Mod v2.4
+ActiveFormspecs Mod v2.5
 By Leslie E. Krause

-ActiveFormspecs is a self-contained API that provides secure session tracking, session- based state tables, and localized event handling of formspecs for individual mods as well as entire subgames in Minetest.
-It evolved out of a recurring need for secure "node formspecs" on my server, yet avoiding the burden of "reinventing the wheel" with every new project.
+ActiveFormspecs is a self-contained API that provides secure session tracking, session- based state tables, and localized event handling of formspecs for individual mods as well as entire games.
+It evolved out of a recurring need for secure "node formspecs" on my server, while avoiding the burden of "reinventing the wheel" with every new project.

 ActiveFormspecs is intended to be compatible with all versions of Minetest 0.4.14+.